 A Senate bipartisan committee has recently drafted proposed legislation that would label these operations “compounding manufacturers,” and would require them to register with FDA and meet the same quality control standards as other pharmaceutical giants.
 The bill will directly target giant compound pharmacy operations while leaving traditional compounding pharmacies (which are generally small operations that work directly with individual doctors) to be regulated by state pharmacy boards.
 Despite disagreements between Democrats and Republicans on how much power the FDA should be given over these “compounding manufacturers,” the final draft of the bill is scheduled to come out before Memorial Day says Senator Harkin, chairman of the Senate Health Education, Labor and Pensions Committee.

 The FDA has also gone on record, saying that the bill is “a huge step in the right direction,” but also urged lawmakers to go further by granting the FDA unrestricted access to compounding pharmacies’ internal records (these records have traditionally only been subject to state pharmacy inspection).

 Companies that engage in the pharmaceutical business must do everything that is in their power to ensure that they have taken all appropriate measures to secure the safety and efficiency of their product before it is distributed to the public.
 Sadly enough, many such companies are more concerned with their profit margins than the wellbeing of their clients.
 The Pavich Law Group P.C., has years of experience litigating against negligent and reckless businesses.
-If you believe that you have been harmed by a company’s negligent and reckless actions, please contact our experienced attorneys for a free consultation to determine your legal rights.
+If you believe that you have been harmed by a company’s negligent and reckless actions, please contact our experienced attorneys for a initial consultation to determine your legal rights.